Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 on the advice of:

-i) Pro Vice-Chancellor (Students) following recommendation by the Student General Misconduct Committee for student general misconduct
+i) Academic Registrar and Director, Student Services following recommendation by the Student General Misconduct Committee for student general misconduct

 ii) Academic Investigator for student academic misconduct